The Danish Programme is provided for under the Act on Danish Language Education in Denmark.

 If you are new to Denmark, you may be entitled to have your course fees covered by your local municipality.

 If you have any questions about your opportunities to participate in a Danish course, you are very welcome to get in touch with our counsellors.

 You are a foreign worker, a student, an accompanying spouse, a reunited family member under EU rules or an au pair.

 It is important that you contact us within no later than 30 days after you receive this letter from the municipality.

 The 42-month period begins as soon as you receive the letter.
-If you do not want to begin your Danish tuition immediately, you will therefore need to defer your start HERE.
+If you do not want to begin your Danish tuition immediately, you will therefore need to postpone your start HERE.

 You will receive a voucher including up to 6 units which sets the time frame within which you must complete a module.